Mitigating Temporal Misalignment by Discarding Outdated Facts: Introduction

-We also explore other ways of applying our fact duration systems in QA, such as in ensembling close/open book systems to decide when retrieval is necessary due to temporal misalignment.
-Lastly, we apply fact duration prediction in a scenario where retrieval is performed over heterogeneous corpus containing both outdated and recent articles, and systems must weigh the relevance of an article against its recency.
-In summation, we present the first focused study on temporal misalignment in QA, and utilize fact duration prediction to mitigate model degradation over time.
+Lastly, we also explore other ways of applying our fact duration systems in QA.
+We experiment with adaptive inference in ensembled open/closed-book QA systems, using duration prediction to decide when retrieval is necessary due to temporal misalignment.
+We also apply fact duration prediction in a scenario where retrieval is performed over heterogeneous corpus containing both outdated and recent articles, and systems must weigh the relevance of an article against its recency.
+In summation, we present the first focused study on mitigating temporal misalignment in QA through estimating the duration of facts.